vincode-io/Zavala/README.md

 I would like to thank [John Gruber](https://daringfireball.net) and [Brent Simmons](https://inessential.com) for inspiring this project.
-Their dedication to outliners and disatisfaction with the current generation of them is ultimately got this project going.
+Their dedication to outliners and disatisfaction with the current generation of them is ultimately what got this project going.
 In fact John [tweeted](https://twitter.com/gruber/status/1277329886080905219) this:

 > I would kill for a good simple outliner that synced across iOS and Mac, and had a great *simple* UI on all three platforms.